Article: Strategies to Combat Problems Employing DSDs

 However, if it is the intention of the experimenter to separate and block the original DSD and supplemented parts of the design, then we propose you consider a) including an additional centre point run for the supplemented block of runs to help estimate quadratic terms and b) randomise the order of the blocks, as well as the runs within each block, to ensure the randomisation is valid.
 A consequence of a) is that the design efficiency is improved along with a significant improvement in the standard errors or precision of your model terms (see the comparison of the combined model parameter estimates for the 25-run and 26-run block augmented experiments below).

-Our JMP add-in offers the user both options: a single block of 25 runs, or two blocks each comprising 13 experiments and a valid randomisation scheme in each case.
+Our approach offers both options: a single block of 25 runs, or two blocks each comprising 13 experiments and a valid randomisation scheme in each case.
 The design-oriented model Fit DSD method proposed by Jones and Nachtsheim (2017) can be applied, whichever design supplement is chosen, and is available as a script that can be run on the data table.

 The analysis of this supplemented 26-run blocked DSD, reveals that increased volumes of solvent and temperature, together with a low (0.5%) beneficial loading of the palladium catalyst, counter to what had previously been reported, improved yield from around 60% to 98% (89% isolated).